Flotomate/product_docs/source/admin/admin-automation/ad-scenario.rst

 - In the scenario page, we can view existing scenarios.
 We can filter scenarios by module and search them using a keyword.

 - Click on **Create a Scenario** situated in the top tight corner of the page.

+.. note:: Fields are same for all modules.

 - In the create page, you can input the following: